spoonapps/docs/doc/reference/examples/dotNet/a_containerize_dotNet.md

 In this tutorial, we'll cover how to containerize a .NET application so that it can run on any Windows computer, regardless of the natively-installed version of .NET.
 We'll then walk through how to integrate Spoonium into MSBuild to create an image as part of a standard build process.

-We'll be containerizing a simple [OWIN](http://owin.org/) server using a Spoonscript.
+We'll be containerizing a simple [OWIN](http://owin.org/) server using a SpoonScript.

 All source code for this example is available on [Github](https://github.com/matt-black2/SimpleOwinServer).